elastic/ecs-logging-nodejs/CONTRIBUTING.md

 1. Test your changes

     Run the test suite to make sure that nothing is broken.
-    You can either run the test of a single package with `npm test` or run the script in `.ci/run_test.sh`, which will run the test for all the packages.
+For a single
+    package:

+        npm test

+    Or for all packages:

+        .ci/run_install.sh   # to install dependencies
+        .ci/run_test.sh

 2. Submit a pull request